"Service Before Self" Is Our Mentality

 The most common way flies transmit disease is through their feces and vomit, which comes in contact with us directly through food or indirectly through contaminated surfaces.
 Many fly species also bite.
 Sanitation is an obvious solution to keep flies away from our homes and businesses, but it’s not perfect.
 Humans typically offer what flies need to sustain colonies: food, shelter, and light.

-The following are the most problematic flying insects in Northern California and Nevada:
+The following are the problematic flying insects our team deals with often:

 - House Flies: House flies are often called “filth flies” for good reason.
 They commonly feed on decaying matter in sewers and landfills – it’s no wonder that they carry diseases.
 They’re usually less than 1/4 of an inch in length, with four dark stripes on their body.
 Sanitation can help, but installing window and door screens, caulking cracks and crevices, and placing traps also limits their ability to enter and infest your property.